Vocational Internship Program for Employers

 Employers must be clean energy and water innovation companies registered to do business in Massachusetts, with at least one office located in the Commonwealth.

 For the purposes of this program, MassCEC defines a “clean energy employer” as “an employer engaged in whole or in part in goods and services, or advanced and applied technologies that significantly reduce or eliminate the use of energy from non-renewable sources, including, but not limited to: energy efficiency; demand response; energy conservation and those technologies powered in whole or in part by the sun, wind, water, biomass, alcohol, wood, fuel cells, any renewable, non-depletable or recyclable fuel.”
-Note that participating students must be rising seniors in good standing at a vocational or technical high school in Massachusetts or be members of a group approved for participation by MassCEC.
+Note that participating students must be rising seniors in good standing at a vocational or technical high school in Massachusetts or be participating in an After Dark program or a CTI program.

-For full Program details, please refer to the VIP Program Manual
+For full Program details, please refer to the Technical Trades Program Manual.

 Not an employer?
-Go to VIP Student Info
+Go to Technical Trades Student Info

 Apply